 · Tasks combination, when to implant only one task is not enough to reduce risk to reasonable values.

-· Run-to-Failure, it is the best solution when the risk is under acceptable values, because it use all components life.
+· Run-to-Failure, it is the best solution when the risk is under acceptable values, because it uses all components of life.

 · Redesign, they can include as equipment redesign as process or operation redesign.
 Before to propose a redesign the complexity and time to implant them, the costs and the risk to no avoid the failure mode probability or consequence must be considered.